iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 <img style="border: 0px; height: 450px; background-color: transparent;" src="images/froscon19/quicksy.png">

 Notes:
 * Spin-off of Conversations.
-Not a fork developed in the same source tree
+Not a fork, developed in the same source tree
 * Onboarding with phone number; automatically finds other Quicksy users based on phone numbers in your address book
-* Can also chat with regular XMPP users; Quicksy user can manually add XMPP Addresses
+* Can also chat with regular XMPP users; Quicksy users can manually add XMPP Addresses
 * **Or** other XMPP users can add Quicksy users by adding *phonenumber*@quicksy.im.
 * **Or** to make it even easier regular users can add their XMPP address and phone number combination into the so called *Quicksy Directory* and enable quicksy users to find them.
 * *Conversations for you Quicksy for your non-nerd friends*